-Objectives, Increase the supply of affordable housing increasing access to accommodation and improve the quality of new
+Objectives,

-Targets & housing and existing developments.
+Targets &

-Indicators
+IndicatorsIncrease the supply of affordable housing increasing access to accommodation and improve the quality of new

-South East Reg gional Housing Strategy 2004/05 to 2005/06 Objectives, Targets & Indicators Housing • Providing at least 60% of new housing on brownfield sites. • Substantially increase thee supply of affordable housing. • Increase housing to density to an average 40 dwellings per hectare. • Create more small scale affordable housing in rural areas.
+housing and existing developments.

-Hampshire Cou nty Structure Plan 2006-2011 county.
-The stra egy for development, travel, housing, economic growth and protecting the environment and heritage within the tegy adopts a sustainable approach balancing development, environment and transport needs across the whole ultimately classing the population's quality of life as a real indicator.
-Objectives, Targets & Indicators Direct investment into the redevelopment or re-use of derelict or underused areas; Improvement, maintenance and refurbishment of existing buildings and spaces to provide an attractive urban environment; Improving living conditions and the quality of life in residential areas and town centres;
+South East Reg gional Housing Strategy 2004/05 to 2005/06 Key Themes: Overall housin ng supply Affordability Regeneration Regeneration and renewal Homelessness Homelessness and supported housing Quality and su Quality and sustainability of housing stock Objectives, Housing Targets & Providing at least 60% of new housing on brownfield sites.
+Indicators Substantially increase thee supply of affordable housing.
+Increase housing to density to an average 40 dwellings per hectare.
+Create more small scale affordable housing in rural areas.

-Give priority to the infrastructure necessary to secure the development of key urban sites.
+Hampshire Coun ty Structure Plan 2006-2011 Proposes a strategy for development, travel, housing, economic growth and protecting the environment and heritage within the county.
+The strategy adopts a sustainable approach balancing development, environment and transport needs across the whole range of issues, ultimately classing the population's quality of life as a real indicator.
+Objectives, Targets & Indicators Direct investment into the redevelopment or re-use of derelict or underused areas; Improvement, maintenance and refurbishment of existing buildings and spaces to provide an attractive urban environment; Improving living conditions and the quality of life in residential areas and town centres; Give priority to the infrastructure necessary to secure the development of key urban sites.

-Hampshire Cou nty Council Corporate Urban Living Strategy 2001 The strategy describes the County Councils approach to urban living seeking to improve the quality of life by focusing on the way services are delivered and the environmental quality, economic vitality and social wellbeing or urban areas.
+Hampshire County Council Corporate Urban Living Strategy 2001 The strategy describes the County Councils approach to urban living seeking to improve the quality of life by focusing on the way services are delivered and the environmental quality, economic vitality and social wellbeing or urban areas.
 The policy reflects the Governments Urban White Paper and is an integral part of the approach to the community planning framework for Hampshire.
-Objectives, Targets & Indicators To improve the exchange of information and communication across departments and the co-ordination of service delivery plans and programmes in urban areas.
+Objectives, Targets & Indicators To improve the exchange of information and communication across departments and the co-ordination of service

 Winchester City Council Housing Strategy 2004-2007 An integral part of the Councils Corporate Strategy, the Housing Strategy sets out aims to meet the communities housing needs ensuring quality of life for all through an environmentally and economically practical approach.
 Objectives, Targets & Indicators Provide more affordable housing and at the same time minimise homelessness and meet the Decent Homes Standard for the communities housing stock.
-Indicators: numbers on housing needs register number of affordable housing units achieved per annum
+Indicators Indicators: numbers on housing needs register number of affordable housing units achieved per annum